T-Pau/Anykey/README.md

 ![Screenshot](screenshot.png)

 This program monitors the keyboard and joysticks.
-It supports Commodore 64, 128, Plus/4, and PET (8k required).
+It supports Commodore 64, 128, Plus/4, PET (8k required), and MEGA65.

 The upper window shows the state of the keyboard.